MonachanFoundation/monachan-rs/README.md

 ## Performance

-MONEROCHAN.RS achieves **order-of-magnitude performance improvements** for privacy workloads through optimized arithmetic and RISC-V precompiles.
+MONACHAN.ORG achieves **order-of-magnitude performance improvements** for privacy workloads through optimized arithmetic and RISC-V precompiles.
 The runtime is engineered for:
 - Private rollups and bridges
 - Privacy-preserving DeFi